SynteLang/SynteLang/README.md

 	ramp
 	.>sync

-which will send pulses at the frequency given, in this case 120bpm. `osc, gt 0.5` can be also be used in place of `ramp`, in general any signal which transistions to zero or less than zero (from greater than zero) at the desired sync point will work. `sq` begins at 1, so will trigger sync halfway through its cycle.
+which will send pulses at the frequency given, in this case 120bpm. `osc, gt 0.5` can be also be used in place of `ramp`, in general any signal which transitions to zero or less than zero (from greater than zero) at the desired sync point will work. `sq` begins at 1, so will trigger sync halfway through its cycle.
 Muting a sync listing will have no effect on the synchronisation, as it is send via a separate channel.
 A listing can be synced on launch by adding >sync at the top.